PacificBiosciences/HiPhase/docs/user_guide.md

 * `--bam {IN_BAM}` - path to a BAM file containing reads only from the sample that is being phased, this option can be specified multiple times; each BAM file can only contain reads from a single sample
 * `--vcf {IN_VCF}` - path to a VCF file containing the variants to phase, this option can be specified multiple times; each sample being phased must appear in each provided VCF file
 * `--output-vcf {OUT_VCF}` - path to the output VCF that will contain the phased variants, this option must be specified the same number of times as `--vcf`
-* `--reference {REFERENCE}` - a FASTA file containing the reference genome, gzip allowed; the reference genome file is optional, but _very strongly_ recommended for optimal performance
+* `--reference {REFERENCE}` - a FASTA file containing the reference genome, gzip allowed; as of v0.9.0, this is a required parameter
 * `--threads {THREADS}` - number of threads to use for phasing (default: 1)

 ## Quickstart Example